monikastrah/431-2020/classes/movies/breakout2.md

 ## Task for today's second breakout session (Class 08)

 Several common themes emerged  in your proposals.
-We'll explore one of them today in our breakout session.
+We'll explore the most commonly selected question today in our breakout session.

 Question A. **Do older films have more IMDB ratings?**

-Other ways people used to ask this question included:
+Ways our breakout groups used to ask this question included:
 - "Do older movies have more numbers of star ratings at IMDB?"
 - "Does year of movie release correlate with number of ratings?"
 - "Do the older movies have more ratings when compared to the newer movies released?"